 In the portfolios with higher equity allocations in both the Core and Core Plus Wealth Models, we pursue higher expected returns within fixed income through an allocation to the Global Core Fixed Income Fund.
 This fund aims to provide investors with a diversified exposure to global term and credit premiums by dynamically varying its duration and allocation between government and credit and higher- and lower-credit quality securities.
 Within this fund, Dimensional applies constraints designed to provide diversification across issuers, guarantors, industries, countries of issuance and currencies.
-Additionally, Dimensional uses current market prices in conjunction with published credit ratings to continuously monitor an issuer's credit quality.
-The Global Core Fixed Income Fund employs our robust, transparent, and integrated approach, using the information contained in market prices to target higher expected returns.
+Additionally, Dimensional uses current market prices in conjunction with published credit ratings to continuously monitor an issuer's credit quality.7 The Global

-Exhibit 3: Current Credit Spreads and Future Credit Premiums Credit minus Government
+Exhibit 3: Credit Spreads and Future Credit Premiums Credit minus Government